-This is on the mainland right next to a very large beach on the Adriatic, just outside the Venetian lagoon.
+This is on the mainland, right next to a very large beach on the Adriatic, just outside the Venetian lagoon.

-we would strongly recommend the rumble truck
+we would strongly recommend the rumble-truck

 The takeaway pizza was excellent: real Italian pizzas, fired in a proper oven, large and tasty, and only a few quid.
-Great for a simple meal out on our decking.
+Great for a simple meal out on our deck.
 (Oh, and I mustn't forget the ice creams.
 Or the wine.)

 The caravans were closer together than in the UK and not arranged in rows but at various angles nestled under trees.
 We had an excellent spot and weren't overlooked at all.

-camping on the Venetian shores
+Camping on the Venetian shores

-Getting into Venice was quite easy.
+Getting into Venice was relatively easy.
 You could buy a combined bus and ferry ticket at the park.
 Catching the bus was just down the road in the village (but the bus was very crowded).